sensorario/orma/README.md

 # ORMA

- - puoi creare tabelle
+ - you can create tables
+ - add columns
- - aggiungere colonne
+ - insert data
- - puoi farlo tanto con sqlite quanto con postgresql
+ - with sqlite or postgresql

 ## Installazione